 Number of appointments the nurse held in our medical room

 A key feature of being homeless is a lack of positive things to do with your time.
 Using time well builds confidence and self-esteem, it helps to motivate, inspire and improve mental wellbeing.

-At CAP there are a number of ways people can use their time differently.
-From an activities programme offering English and maths classes, cooking skills, a photography group, art activities amongst others, to volunteering opportunities, where people can get involved helping to prepare meals in our kitchen, manage the laundry and sort through donations.
+At the project there are a number of ways people can use their time differently.
+From an activities programme offering English and Maths classes, cooking skills, a photography group, and art activities amongst others, to volunteering opportunities, where people can get involved helping to prepare meals in our kitchen, manage the laundry and sort through donations.

 Our experience suggests that being part of a team and taking on responsibility stimulates further desire to change and achieve.

-At the Archer Project our aim is to support people to create and manage a fulfilling and enjoyable life.
+At the project our aim is to support people to create and manage a fulfilling and enjoyable life.
 Just Works offers people who we work with and those from other organisations the chance of fulfilment and employment.

 If people are going to successfully move forward from a place of support into full-time work, there needs to be an overlap.
 Just Works provides this opportunity for people wanting to transform their life.

 Just Works provides a supportive environment, activities ranging from yoga to days out, budgeting support alongside employment in one of their micro-businesses.